(Click on blue highlighted text for more information)

 Prof. Kovscek and his research team study recovery of unconventional hydrocarbon resources in combination with methods for mitigating carbon emissions from fossil fuels including geological sequestration of greenhouse gases.
 They use advanced imaging and microscopy techniques to examine coupled transport, chemical, and physical processes in porous media from the nanometer to the meter scale with the aim of applying mechanistic understanding to reduce negative impacts.
 Physical observations, obtained mainly from laboratory and field measurements, are interwoven with theory.
 Prof. Kovscek leads the Center for Mechanistic Control of Unconventional Formations (CMC-UF), directs the Enhanced Recovery affiliates program (SUPRI-A), and codirects the Center for Carbon Storage (SCCS).

 The focus of Dr. Mukerji’s multi-disciplinary research, with students and colleagues, has been on integrating rock physics, spatial data science and wave propagation physics, and their broad applications in reservoir characterization, stochastic geomodeling, subsurface uncertainty quantification, and time-lapse seismic monitoring.
 He uses theoretical, computational, and machine learning methods, to discover and understand fundamental relations between geophysical data and reservoir properties, to quantify uncertainty in subsurface models, and to address value of information for decision making under uncertainty.
-He co-directs the Stanford Center for Earth Resources Forecasting (SCERF), and is associated with the Stanford Rock Physics and Borehole Geophysics (SRB) and Stanford Basin and Petroleum System Modeling (BPSM) research groups.
+He co-directs the Stanford Center for Earth Resources Forecasting (SCERF), the Stanford Rock Physics and Borehole Geophysics (SRB) and Stanford Basin and Petroleum System Modeling (BPSM) research groups.

 Dr. Onori's research and interests include Modeling, control and optimization of dynamic systems; Model-based control in advanced propulsion systems; Energy management control and optimization in HEVs and PHEVs; Energy storage systems- Li-ion and PbA batteries, Supercapacitors; Battery aging modeling, state of health estimation and life prediction for control; and Damage degradation modeling in interconnected systems.